lamhq/tech-notes/devops/aws/4-storage/1-block-storage/2-ebs/1-overview.md

 - Good for applications that need the lowest cost and performance is not a factor.

+## Encryption

+You can encrypt your EBS Volumes with a data key (AES-256 standard) and you can either manage the key yourself (CMK) or you can have Amazon manage (AWS KMS) it for you.

+Encryption has a minimal impact on larency.
+You won't get any performance degradation.

+You can encrypt root device volume upon creation.

+You can allow encryption when copying an unencrypted snapshot.

+When you encrypt an EBS volume:
+- data inside the volume is encrypted
+- data moving between instance and volume is encrypted
+- snapshots are encrypted
+- volumes created from snapshots are encrypted

+To encrypt an volume:
+- create a snapshot of unencrypted volume
+- copy the snapshot with encryption enabled.
+- create an AMI from the encrypted snapshot
+- use that AMI to launch new instances

 ## EBS and EC2

 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.